Preparing Yards and Vinyl Decks for Fall

 Now is a good time to dethatch your lawn – remove excess dead grass surrounding the base of your lawn if there is a significant amount.
 Aerating is a good idea as well if your lawn is quite dense to improve irrigation.

 It can be tempting to leave weeds to die over the winter, but if you do they might have a chance to spread underground before the temperature drops, making more of a challenge in the spring.
 You might want to add some mulch as well to inhibit weed growth and help your flower gardens and shrubs look tidy.

 Task Five: Rake!

 Everyone’s favorite activity!
-If raking leaves isn’t your ideal afternoon, consider buying a mulching blade for your mower.
+If raking the lawn is your ideal afternoon activity, consider buying a mulching blade for your mower.
 It will dice up leaves and they can compost over the fall to add more nutrients to the soil in the spring.
 Note that you don’t want to leave a thick layer behind – this will simply help mushrooms grow.

 Task Six: Install new Plants and Thin Out

 Before winter, start by thinning out perennials to give them room to “breathe” – you can also move these plants to a new location to spread your garden out.
-If things are looking a bit sparse invest in a few more perennials (or find a friend who is thinning out their garden).
+If things are looking a bit sparse invest in a few more perennials (or find a friend who is thinning out their garden and get some freebies).